Ford extends warranty on certain Focus, Fiesta models

-(Reuters) - Ford Motor Co (F.N) said on Wednesday it is extending warranty on clutch and related hardware in certain of its Focus and Fiesta cars due to complaints related to the vehicles’ transmission from several customers.
+Aug 14 (Reuters) - Ford Motor Co said on Wednesday it is extending warranty on clutch and related hardware in certain of its Focus and Fiesta cars due to complaints related to the vehicles’ transmission from several customers.

 The issues with the car’s automatic transmission DPS6 - made to improve fuel economy - include a degree of vibration when operated at low speed, and a potential for the transmission to default to neutral.